Explore Veterinary Career Options

 Public Policy

-Working for governments on animal and zoonotic diseases, animal welfare, and public health issues or as consultants with non-governmental agencies.
+Veterinarians work for government agencies addressing animal and zoonotic diseases, animal welfare, and public health, or serve as consultants for non-governmental organizations.

 Are you an employer looking to hire?